swiftlang/swift-evolution/0000-template.md

 sufficient for someone who is *not* one of the authors to be able to reasonably implement the feature.

-## Impact on existing code

-Describe the impact that this change will have on existing code.
-Will some Swift applications stop compiling due to this change?
-Will applications still compile but produce different behavior than they used to?
-Is it possible to migrate existing Swift code to use a new feature or API automatically?
+## Backward Compatibility

+Describe the impacts that this change will have on existing code, in both source and binary form.

+- New versions of the Swift compiler should maintain a source compatibility window with earlier versions.
+Does this proposal require breaking compatibility with or changing the behavior of existing source?
+Is there existing behavior that should be deprecated in favor of new behavior established by this proposal?
+How can existing code be mechanically migrated from the broken or deprecated behavior to the new behavior?
+- New versions of the Swift runtime and standard library must maintain long-term ABI compatibility with deployed applications.
+How can the implementation maintain binary compatibility with existing binaries while supporting the new behavior?

 ## Alternatives considered